DeNA/HandyRL/README.md

     ...
 ```

 NOTE: TicTacToe is used as a default game.
 [Here is the list of games](handyrl/envs).
-NOTE: all parameters are shown in [Config Parameters](docs/parameters.md).
+All parameters are shown in [Config Parameters](docs/parameters.md).

 #### Step 2: Train!